wangce9056/Poker-Game/README.md

 The initial level is Level 2，Maximum level is Level K, The team that first reaches Level K  wins.

 #How to run the programm:
-Python 3.8 installed
+Python 3.8 installed.
-Execute "pip install -r requirements.txt" in file directory Start judge.py
+Execute "pip install -r requirements.txt" in file directory.
+Start judge.py.